Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 - `double force = G * mass1 * mass2 / r * r;`
 ### Answer
 - `double force = G * mass1 * mass2 / (r * r);`
-- The problem was order of operations
+- The problem was the order of operations
-- With the original setup it did `mass2 / r` then that value `/ r`
+- With the original setup, it did `mass2 / r` then that value `/ r`

 ## 1.2.17 — Changing Variables
 ### Integer (addition)